HumanCompatibleAI/population-irl/README.md

 	python run_experiments.py dummy-test few-dummy-test dummy-continuous-test
 	pytest

+We use HermesCache to cache intermediate results.
+By default, we use a dummy dict backend, which does no real caching (the cache is lost when the process terminates).
+This is suitable for quick tests during development, but for real applications start a Redis server by running:

+	redis ./config/redis/default.conf

+The program automatically detects if the Redis server is running, so no further configuration should be required.

 ## Jupyter notebooks

 There are some Jupyter notebooks in analysis/ that are used for ad-hoc tests/figure generation.
 Note since these are in a subdirectory, you'll need to set an appropriate PYTHONPATH (which should be an absolute, not relative, path).